-One of the important decision when porting an application to the grid environment is the platform of the used system.
-The architecture which involves computational nodes deployed in cloud-computing infrastructure was influenced by the fact, that the model implementation is exported from third party tool to the standard FMU library as mentioned in section 3.3.3 for the MS Windows platform.
-This determined the platform of the worker node and the virtualization - or in case of parameter estimation a cloud computing is utilized on prepared platform with MS Windows Datacenter license.
-In case of parameter sweep a desktop-grid computing BOINC worker and application for MS Windows platform only is prepared for volunteers with the compatible system.
-To utilize service-grid infrastructure an export of the model into FMU library and implementation of the wrapper service must be done in the grid-computing platform which is usually Linux based system.
-Another option could be to use WINE – compatibility layer capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OSX, BSD.
-For the smaller types of application and scientific community with their own tools it is the question, whether to invest on porting their tools to grid specific platform and parallel programming model.
-In case of integrating with service grid-middleware or with desktop-grid framework, expert knowledge is needed to configure and customize the system.
-This is the case of sharing medical images presented in section 4.1) and parameter estimation and parameter sweep which was tried with the desktop-grid approach - BOINC framework 4.3.1.
-Virtualization facilitates integrating effort as presented in case of remote analysis of human voice (section 4.2) and as presented in the case of deployment of worker nodes in cloud computing environment for parameter estimation (section 4.3).
-Based on the previous results and ideas it can be formulated the answer to the questions from the section 1.1:
+When porting an application to a grid environment, one important decision to consider is the platform of the used system.
+The architecture, which involves computational nodes that are deployed in a cloud computing infrastructure, is influenced by the fact that the model implementation is exported from a third party tool to the standard FMU library, as mentioned in section 3.3.3 for the MS Windows platform.
+This determines the platform of the worker node and the virtualization – or, in the case of parameter estimation, cloud computing is utilized on a prepared platform with a MS Windows Datacenter license.
+In the case of parameter sweep, a desktop grid computing BOINC worker and application for a MS Windows platform is only prepared for volunteers with the compatible system.
+To utilize the service grid infrastructure, an export of the model into a FMU library and implementation of the wrapper service must be done in the grid computing platform, which is usually a Linux based system.
+Another option is to use WINE – a compatibility layer that is capable of running Windows applications on several POSIX-compliant operating systems, such as Linux, Mac OSX and BSD.
+For smaller types of application and scientific community with their own tools, the question is whether or not to invest on porting their tools to a grid-specific platform and parallel programming model.
+In the case of integrating with a service grid middleware or with desktop grid framework, expert knowledge is needed to configure and customize the system.
+This is the case for the sharing of medical images (presented in section 4.1) and for parameter estimation and parameter sweep, which was tried with the desktop grid approach - BOINC framework 4.3.1.
+Virtualization facilitates the integration effort, as presented in the case of remote analysis of the human voice (section 4.2) and in the case of deployment of worker nodes in a cloud computing environment for parameter estimation (section 4.3).
+Based on previous results and ideas, the answer to the questions from the section 1.1 can be formulated:

-•Is it beneficial of utilizing grid-computing and cloud-computing technology for processing medical information and how?
+•Is it beneficial to utilize grid computing and cloud computing technology for the processing of medical information and how?

-Grid-computing and cloud-computing may significantly speedup parameter study of medium and complex models in computational physiology.
-Such speedup might influence applicability in clinical use.
-For the case of sharing and processing medical images or analysis of voice signals, grid-computing or cloud-computing introduce technology to facilitate cooperation among community of users from different geographically dispersed areas and facilitate sharing large data sets.
+Grid computing and cloud computing may significantly speedup parameter studies of medium and complex models in computational physiology.
+Such a speedup might influence its applicability in clinical use.
+For the case of sharing and processing medical images or analysis of voice signals, grid computing or cloud computing introduces technology that facilitates a cooperation among a community of users from different geographically dispersed areas and facilitates the sharing of large data sets.

 •What are the limitations of processing medical information in grid or cloud?

-Limitation are given by the effort needed to integrate or port an application to do computation or share data.
-Cost of porting application to cloud-computing is reduced by virtualization technology than to grid-computing environment, which needs additional work to adapt the application for grid-computing platform and API.
+Limitations are given by the effort needed to integrate or port an application to carry out computation or share data.
+The cost of porting an application to cloud computing is reduced by virtualization technology rather than to a grid computing environment, which needs additional work in order to adapt the application for a grid computing platform and API.

-From programming model point of view, limitation are given by the theoretical features of algorithms and problems to solve.
-Grid-computing and cloud-computing is not general solution for hard problems (NP-complete problems) as discussed in section 2.1.
-However connected with non-exact methods a concurrent processing of many tasks may bring acceptable non-exact solution.
+From a programming model point of view, limitations are given by the theoretical features of algorithms and the problems to be solved.
+Grid computing and cloud computing are not general solutions for hard problems (NP-complete problems), as discussed in section 2.1.
+However, connected with non-exact methods, a concurrent processing of many tasks may bring an acceptable non-exact solution.

-• How can the grid-computing and cloud-computing influence the direction of biomedical research?
+• How can the grid computing and cloud computing influence the direction of biomedical research?